Abromeit/gsc-api-client/README.md

 The result is 499 days of data in 2,495,000 rows.
 Each row contains a keyword with its `impressions`, `clicks`, and `ctr` for a single day.

 #### Test Results

+<ins>**NOTE: This data reflects a software version before the implementation of the ThrottlingMiddleware.
+Consequently, performance metrics may differ from the current version, which enforces API request limits.**</ins>

 ![Terminal-rendered bar graphs of the GSC API Client's memory consumption and execution duration for different batch sizes and PHP implementation variants.
 (See table below for textual representation.)](docs/performance-comparison-gsc-api-with-generator-functions.png)